knitkode/customize-plus/readme.txt

 1. From your WordPress Admin Dashboard go to: Plugins > Add New
 1. Search for "Customize Plus"
-1. Locate the "Customize Plus" plugin by PlusWP and click the Install Now button.
+1. Locate the "Customize Plus" plugin by Knitkode and click the Install Now button.
 1. Activate the plugin labeled "Customize Plus".
 1. You're done!